dvlaykov/turbulence-grey-zone-nwp/_pages/logistics.markdown

 Train: Exeter has a regular train connection with London Paddington (Heathrow Express)

-Airport: Exeter airport mainly serves tourist destinations but there are direct flights to/from Dublin all year round.
+Airport: Exeter airport mainly serves tourist destinations but there are direct flights to/from Dublin all year round and Amsterdam during the summer.
 Bristol airport (107 km ~ 66 miles away from Exeter) has a much wider network of international flights especially during summer.

 Bus: Direct bus to and from Bristol Airport and London Heathrow.